zkochan/zkochan.github.io/_posts/2015-07-20-real-privacy-in-javascript-objects.md

 published: true
 ---

 JavaScript objects don't have real private properties or functions.
-There is naming convention for members intended to be private with an underscore prefix but that doesn't make them really private.
+There is a naming convention for members intended to be private with an underscore prefix but that doesn't make them really private.

-However, when reading the [Flux TodoMVC tutorial][flux-todomvc] I've noticed an interesting hack for simulating privacy, real privacy (when the scripts are bundled with browserify or webpack).
+However, when reading the [Flux TodoMVC tutorial][flux-todomvc] I've noticed an interesting hack for simulating privacy, real privacy.

 ## Private properties

-When the scripts are bundled with browserify, each file is wrapped with a function.
+When the scripts are bundled with [browserify][] or [webpack][], the source code of each file is wrapped with a function.
-As a consequence, all variable declared in the top scope are local.
+As a consequence, all variables declared in the top scope are local.
 Technically, if a file exports just one class declaration, all the other things in the file can be considered the private properties/functions of that class.